 Thriving in Ministry at Virginia Theological Seminary (Thriving at VTS) creates peer learning and mentoring experiences for Episcopal priests who are in the midst of professional transitions.
 We develop safe, accountable learning experiences for clergy to grow and infuse vitality into the congregations they serve.
 Thriving at VTS forms peer groups for priests whose ministry settings generate unique challenges, e.g. church planters, clergy couples, ethnic missioners, school chaplains, and women who are expanding their roles in leadership.
 These clergy are most likely to find themselves lacking the resources needed for continuing education and vocational flourishing.
 We train facilitators and mentors to lead Thriving participants through case-based/action reflection learning and to supportively challenge each priest’s commitment to his or her well-being.
 Through careful attention to fostering positive habits of pastoral leadership and peer work, the project seeks to build a self-sustaining culture of honest, continuous, collaborative, and intentional leadership development among Episcopal priests.
 VTS will sustain this project through annual participant fees and financial contributions from partner organizations.

-Vineyard USA, an association of more than 2,400 churches worldwide rooted in the Pentecostal tradition, is excited to have been awarded a five-year grant to support Vineyard’s Well-being of Pastors Initiative.
+Vineyard USA, an association of more than 2,400 churches worldwide rooted in the Evangelical and Pentecostal traditions (“third wave”), is excited to have been awarded a five-year grant to support Vineyard’s Well-being of Pastors Initiative.
 This endeavor will invite at least 90 pastors over 5 years into three affinity-based peer cohorts.
-Each of three cohorts launches with 30 pastors completing a wellness survey and attending an initial retreat to get to know other cohort members.
-The following month and over the next two years, these affinity-group pastors will meet as a peer group in online video conferences with their affinity mentor, and he or she will meet individually with a specialized support team consisting of their mentor, and a coach and a spiritual director of their choice from a pool of top-rated professionals within the Vineyard.
-The interactions will occur with decreasing intensity over the two years.
+Each of three cohorts launches with 30-36 pastors completing a wellness survey and attending an initial retreat to get to know other cohort members.
+The following month and over the next two years, these affinity-group pastors will meet as a peer group in online video conferences with their affinity mentor, and he or she will meet individually with a specialized support team consisting of their mentor, a coach, and a spiritual director of their choice from a pool of top-rated professionals within the Vineyard.
+The individual and group meetings will occur 17 of the 23 months during the two year period.
 At the conclusion of each cohort’s two years together, the cohort will gather in person again and a second wellness survey will gauge the professional and personal growth of the pastors.
-Survey results will be used to fine-tune the program, and an additional 30 pastors for each cohort is being administered the survey at the beginning and end of each cohort period to function as a control group for measurement accuracy.
+Survey results will be used to fine-tune the program.
+An additional 30 pastors will take the wellness survey at the beginning and end to function as a control group for measurement accuracy.
 To sustain this effort, Vineyard USA will incorporate the program into its operating budget and seek financial support from individuals and congregations who are committed to pastor well-being.